codr4life/snabl/README.md

 ```

 ### Synchronicity
-Operations that might hang return async actions, `sync!` yields the current task until the action is done and pushes any result.
+Snabl supports executing any actions that might hang asynchronously in separate threads using `async:`, `await!` yields the current task until the action is done and pushes any results.

 foo.txt:
 ```